 You won’t ever get time back, but you can get your body back.
 Remember that YOU are a priority too.

 Just have fun with it and remember that if you couldn’t bare doing those squats today, there is always tomorrow.
-Hope this helps 😊 What are some of your suggestions on how to stay active?
+Hope this helps 😊 What are some of your suggestions on staying active as a stay at home mom?